-This important winter vegetable is grown for its long, thick, white stems or 'shanks'.
+Leeks are grown for their long, thick, white stems or 'shanks'.
 Early varieties mature from August to early winter, when the hardier dark-leafed maincrops take over until April or May.
-Plants may be sown direct and thinned, but most gardeners prefer to raise seedlings under glass or in a nursery bed, and then transplant them by dropping each one in a 10cm to 15cm (4in to 6in) deep dibber hole to increase the length of blanch.
-Mini-leeks are popular, sown direct and thinned to 2.5cm (1in) apart for use when the size of spring onions.
+Seed may be sown direct and thinned, but most gardeners prefer to raise seedlings under glass or in a nursery bed, and then transplant them by dropping each one in a 10cm to 15cm deep hole to increase the length of the stem.

 Be the first reader to review the Allium porrum 'Musselburgh' Leek!